 Review and amend the incident response plan regularly

 A cybersecurity incident response plan needs to be regularly reviewed and amended according to the growing or depleting company resources and cybersecurity trends.
 This should be done at least once a year or even more frequently.
-The response plan should reflect any changes within the organization, including personnel changes, IT infrastructure changes, etc.
+Incident response in cyber security often means that you should reflect on organizational changes, including personnel changes, IT infrastructure changes, etc.

-If you wish to find out more about cybersecurity incident response and how you could make your company resilient, we’ve got just the right thing for you.
+If you wish to learn more about cybersecurity incident response and how you could make your company resilient, we’ve got just the right thing for you.
 A few weeks ago, NordPass hosted a webinar covering the topic.
 The list of speakers included Lisa Forte, Partner @ Red Goat Cyber Security, Vilius Benetis, Director @ NRD Cyber Security, and Andrius Januta, Cyber Security Professional @ Nord Security.
-Please feel free to download the webinar recordings if you wish to get professional insights about cybersecurity response planning.